switchbrew/nx-hbmenu/README.md

 #### Building
 Build with ```make nx``` or just run ```make```.

+The following is required to build: libfreetype (switch-freetype), libconfig (switch-libconfig), and libjpeg-turbo (switch-libjpeg-turbo).
+Where "({name})" is the pacman package.

+C11-threads are used, hence building for the pc-build may fail if C11-threads are not available.

 #### Credits

 * This uses code based on 3DS [new-hbmenu](https://github.com/fincs/new-hbmenu).